 We have also completed improvements and refurbishment work in many of our clinical office and staff meeting rooms including:

-- Commercial service administration offices
+- Commercial services administration offices

 - Radiotherapy intervention hub meeting room